 Trees contribute to the forming of clouds in two ways:

 First of all, through their roots, they absorb water from the ground water, which is subsequently evaporated through the leaves.
-The increased amount of water in the air directly leads to an increase of clouds.
+The increased amount of water in the air directly can contribute to an increase of clouds.
 Secondly, with the evaporated water, small organic particles are released into the sky.
-These particles play an important role in forming clouds in their role as condensation nuclei.
+These particles can play an important role in forming clouds in their role as condensation nuclei.

 When thinking of reforestation, people often assume this land is lost for agricultural production.
 However, trees provide us with a lot more than most people realize.
 Trees provide us with many by-products, ranging from fruit and nuts to lumber.
 In order to fully benefit from the services that a forest can provide forests should be planted in a clever way.
 This is made possible by using permaculture, which combines modern scientific insights with traditional wisdom.
 This way we can use all that nature has to offer and balance the needs of the environment, local populations and biodiversity.